Dimension-5 baryon-number violation in low-scale Pati-Salam: Acknowledgements

 \section{Acknowledgements}

 We thank Admir Greljo and Raymond R. Volkas for useful discussions and comments on the manuscript.
+We also thank Peter Stangl for useful correspondence.
 TPD would like to thank Arcadi Santamar\'{i}a and remaining members of the Department of Theoretical Physics at the University of Valencia for their kind hospitality while some of this work was performed.
 Feynman diagrams were generated using the Ti\textit{k}Z-Feynman package for \LaTeX~\cite{Ellis:2016jkw}.
 We also acknowledge the use of \textsf{Sym2Int} for group-theory calculations~\cite{Fonseca:2019yya, Fonseca:2017lem}.
 TPD is supported by KIAS Individual Grants under Grant No. PG084101 at the Korea Institute for Advanced Study.
 JG is supported by the MICINN/AEI (10.13039/501100011033) grant PID2020-113334GB-I00 and the ``Generalitat Valenciana" grants PROMETEO/2021/083 and PROMETEO/2019/087.